 When selecting where to store your belongings there are many things to consider- location, security, convenience, and size to name a few.
-One of the most crucial considerations however is often price.
-When you’re using storage for long periods of time, it makes sense to shop around for the best price before filtering your options in-line with your other requirements.
+One of the most crucial considerations, however, is often price.
+When you’re using self-storage for long periods of time, it makes sense to shop around for the best price before filtering your options in-line with your other requirements.

-We’ve broken down the costs of storage to help you make an informed decision.
+We’ve broken down the costs of self-storage to help you make an informed decision.

 Self Storage price per sq. ft.

 This differs depending on unit size, but for an average 50 sq. ft. unit you will pay around £140pcm, which breaks down to a sq. ft. rate of £2.80.
 The bigger the unit, the smaller the cost per square foot!